saphyr-rs/saphyr/parser/tools/README.md

 All generated files are meant to be between 200 and 250 MiB in size.

-This tool depends on external dependencies that are not part of `yaml-rust2`'s dependencies or `dev-dependencies` and as such can't be called through `cargo run` directly.
+This tool depends on external dependencies that are not part of `saphyr-parser`'s dependencies or `dev-dependencies` and as such can't be called through `cargo run` directly.
 A dedicated `cargo gen_large_yaml` alias can be used to generate the benchmark files.

 ## `run_bench`
 This is a benchmarking helper that runs the parser on the given file a given number of times and is able to extract simple metrics out of the results.
 The `--output-yaml` flag can be specified to make the output a YAML file that can be fed into other tools.